matomatical/memograph/README.md

   * Switch to standard readline for the input (forgo rprompt... for now!)
   * Switch to simpler, home-built formatted printing functionality
   * Reimplement right-aligned printing using '\r' and terminal width
+* There is a noticable delay to import ebisu, which pulls numpy.
+  Reimplement the Bayesian scheduling algorithm in pure Python.
 * Add multimedia extensions:
   * Text-to-speech e.g. for language cards
 * Add a [tutorial](tutorial/).